monarrk/vector-controller/README.md

 # Vector Controller

-Vector is a WIP program for Anki Vector that uses a gamepad and the inputs library for python.
+Vector Controller is a WIP program for Anki Vector that uses a gamepad and the inputs library for python.

 ### Current Controls